develephant/solar2d-sqlightning/Documentation.md

 ### .new( [options_tbl] )

 _Creates a new database instance.
-If `dp_path` is omitted (or no options table is passed), the database defaults to memory database._
+If `dp_path` is omitted (or no options table is passed), the database will be created in-memory._

 ```lua
 local db = sqlightning.new({ db_path = "my.db" })